 Section 6.1.1 New Employees.
-New employees may use accrued vacation beginning the first pay period following completion of their initial probationary period.
+New employees shall be eligible to use vacation as accrued and approved.

 Section 6.2 Accrual.
 Eligible employees shall accrue vacation on a calendar month basis.
 The amount of vacation earned for each calendar month shall be determined by the number of years of continuous service completed by the employee immediately prior to the commencement of the calendar month in accordance with the following chart: